Media Communications

 Boilerplate Message for Event Websites (Exhibitors, Attendees, Speakers, etc.)

 “Please note that media may be present during the event.
 Media representatives must be identified with a media pass and may be accompanied by an OLA staff or volunteer.
-Media must adhere to the Event Code of Conduct, as well as the Media Communications Policy.
-If there are any questions or concerns, please contact the Manager, Marketing and Communications.”
+Media must adhere to the OLA Code of Conduct, as well as the Media Communications Policy.
+If there are any questions or concerns, please contact the Communications Officer.”

 Date for Review: 2026; Every 3 Years